neynt/notes/2017-09/music140.md

 ## 2017 Oct 26

-Missed the first half of this lecture due to midterm.
-The following notes are synthesized from [this guy's notes](http://dzed.me/notes/2016/05/02/Music-140.html).
+- Missed the first half of this lecture due to midterm.
+- Some of these notes are synthesized from [this guy's notes](http://dzed.me/notes/2016/05/02/Music-140.html).
+- And from kind stranger in class, whose name I don't know because I'm asocial af tbh.

+- The Folk Revival:
+  - Many teen fans of the golden age of Rock and Roll are now in their early 20s.
+  - In university, many are looking for more "serious" music.
+  - Folk music is now professional
+  - Very self-aware industry in which musicians HIDE their professionalism

+- Pre-WWII folk music:
+  - Political left
+  - Union movement
+  - Possible song: Woodie Guthrie, Working Man
+  - Woody Guthrie: "This machine kills fascists"
+    - hmmmmmmmm
+  - The Weavers
+    - Led by Pete Seeger

+- Song: "This Land is Your Land"
+  - Woody Guthrie, 1945
+  - Vocals: No showboating
+  - Portable acoustic instruments: Guitar, bass, harmonica
+  - Lyrics: Strong critique of market-driven economy
+  - Successful from late 1940s to 1953.
+  - 1953: Fear of communism builds
+  - Blacklisted in 1953 because of left-wing connection
+  - Today would be considered far-right tbh, fkn imperialist pig

+- 1938: HUAC (House Un-american Activities Committee)
+  - Investigated suspected commies.
+- 1947-1956: McCarthyism
+  - Making scapegoats.
+Accusations of treason.

+- The Folk Revival (cont.)
+  - The Baby Boomers are reaching college and digging up old folk records.
+  - 1956~1964: The music industry sees an Opportunity.
+  - Folk Revival bands:
+    - The Kingston Trio
+    - Peter, Paul and Mary

+- Song: "Tom Dooley"
+  - The Kingston Trio, 1958
+  -

-- Bob Dylan
+- Bob Dylan:
+  - Active 1961-1665
-  - 1961-1965: Traditional folk singer songwriter
+  - Traditional folk singer/songwriter

 - Song: A Hard Rain's a Gonna Fall
   - Nuclear missile: "black rain"
   - 1962 Oct: Cuban Missile Crisis
   - Lyric style

+- END OF MIDTERM 2.

 - The British Invasion
 - US in early 60s